 In the UK, it’s common to characterize one’s football — soccer — team as a “shambles,” a Britishism for what Americans would call a “mess.”
 A wreck.
 A Dumpster fire.
 Every season, at least one Premier League club has this label rightly pinned on it.
 And as much as it pains to me say it, this year, Arsenal FC is a shambles.

-The news gets worse for fans of North London-based club, so accustomed watching thrilling football for so many years: A new study has found that Premier League standings, like cement drying on an August afternoon, solidify more quickly than any hopeful Gooner might have guessed.
-There’s a more than 80 percent that Arsenal, currently in 10th place, will finish the season there.
+The news gets worse for fans of North London-based club, so accustomed to watching thrilling football for so many years: A new study has found that Premier League standings, like cement drying on an August afternoon, solidify more quickly than any hopeful Gooner might have guessed.
+There’s more than 80 percent that Arsenal, currently in 10th place, will finish the season there.
 That’s the lowest since the ‘94-‘95 season when the side finished 12th.

 Essentially, the new study has found that after the 10th game of a 38-game Premier League season, there’s a 77 percent chance one’s team is going to finish in or around its position in the table (standings).
 There’s no argument, it’s just the math.